akostrik/stage_telegram_python/README.md

 - Hands-on learning: Immerse in new techniques, methodologies, tools, and their practical applications
 - Association ethics: Grasp the ethical considerations and operational nuances of associations
 - Professional adaptability: Evaluate the ability to integrate and adapt in a professional environment
-- In terms of transition into the labor market: equipping yourself with the skills and experience necessary to enter the labor market smoothly.
+- In terms of transition into the labor market: equipping yourself with the skills and experience necessary to enter the labor market smoothly

 <!-- TOC --><a name="context-and-motivation"></a>
 ## Context and motivation